Posted on: August 27, 2019

 Another reason is that prostitution has always been here is because Amsterdam’s port used to be located where central station is currently located, just next to the Red Light District.
 Sailors arrived there by boat, walked to “de Wallen”, and spent their first money on booze and women.

 One of the main streets in the Red Light District is called the Warmoesstraat.
-Warmoes is an old, forgotten vegetable, and it is hard to imagine, but in in the Middle Ages, the market gardens that provided the small city with fresh vegetables, were located alongside this street.
+Warmoes is an old, forgotten leafy vegetable.
+It’s hard to imagine, but in in the Middle Ages, the market gardens that provided the small city with fresh vegetables, were located alongside this street.
 The Warmoesstraat is the oldest street of Amsterdam.
 It also marks the Western border of the Red Light District, and it runs all the way from Central Station to the Dam Square.

 At the end of the Middle Ages (late 15th century), Amsterdam was the main religious destination of north-western Europe, and from the 16th century onwards it has been an important place of commerce, but it has always attracted tourists as well.
 The Warmoesstraat would be one of the first things people saw if they entered the city through the Olofspoort.

 The first condom shop of the world is also situated on the Warmoesstraat.
-The popular shop was founded in April 1987 with the goal to improve sex education and to decrease STD’s and teen pregnancy.
+The popular shop was founded in April 1987 with the goal to improve sex education and to decrease STD’s and teen pregnancy in the Netherlands.
+In our app Amsterdam Audio Tours the owner – Theodoor van Boven – tells more about his special store and the importance of early sex education.

-The Red Light District is a residential area.
+Amsterdam’s Red Light District is a residential area.
 The number of inhabitants in this district – Burgwallen Oude Zijde – increased by 215 inhabitants (that is 5%): from 4.090 in 2013 to 4.305 in 2018.
-Amsterdam has a total of 868.000 inhabitants and just 0.5% live in the Red Light District.
+In 2019, 10 residents decided to relocate, bringing the total of Red Light District inhabitants to 4.295.
+Amsterdam broke a population record on November 30, 2019.
+The city had 873,200 inhabitants that day, more than the sixty-year-old previous high point.
+Which means that only 0.5% of the Amsterdam population lives in the Red Light District.

 Burgwallen Oude Zijde district has a total area of 40 hectares, 35 of which are land and 6 water (100 hectares is 1 km2).
 The average density of addresses is 7.589 addresses per km2.
 In total there are 3.090 households in Amsterdam Red Light District.